suffolklibraries/lgc/content/collections/events/suffolk-jazz-school-tutors-gig.md

     content:
       -
         type: text
-        text: "Some of the best UK jazz musicians who are tutors on Suffolk Jazz School's Spring Jazz Course perform a public gig. \_It's a unique line up of excellence and you won't see all these musicians play together anywhere else."
+        text: "Some of the best UK jazz musicians who are tutors on Suffolk Jazz School's Spring Jazz Course perform a public gig. \_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'It''s a unique line up of excellence and you won''t see all these musicians play together anywhere else.'
   -
     type: heading
     attrs: